 Microsoft Surface Pro 9 (2022), 13″ 2-in-1 Tablet & Laptop

 Go back to your Proxmox ssh session.
 Now you need to transfer the converted vmdk files to the ESXi host.
 I do it with scp.

 zappix-neu.vmdk is the disk file on the Proxmox.
 The IP address is from the ESXi host with the exact location where to copy the file to.
 Hit the “enter” key, and you will notice a progress bar in the ssh.

 After that, you need to run this command.

 vmkfstools -i zappix-neu.vmdk zappix.vmdk -d thin

 The argument “thin” is crucial.
 Otherwise, the VM won’t boot up.
-The argument -d means to clone the disk.
-In this example clone to zappix.vmdk.
+Argument -d means to clone the disk.
+In this example, clone to zappix.vmdk.

 We are almost done!
-Now all you need is to attach the vmdk file as an existing hard drive to the VMware VM in the Vcenter or ESXi GUI you created.
+Now, you need to attach the vmdk file as an existing hard drive to the VMware VM in the Vcenter or ESXi GUI you created.
 Remove the existing disk created when you initially set up the VM.

 Now fire up the VM in VMware Vcenter or ESXi, and it should boot fine.